teambit/docs/docs/dependencies.md

 require ('@bit/<owner>.<collection>.<namespace>.<component-name>')
 ```

-### Missing Components

-This issue happens if some (or all) of your project component dependencies are missing.
-To resolve it you need to either run `bit import` or `npm install` (depends how your project depends on the component).

 ### Non-existing Dependency Files

 When Bit tracks files in your project, it evaluates their dependency tree.
-If one of the files in the component's dependency tree is not found within your project, Bit will throw this isolation error.
+If one of the files in the component's dependency tree is not found within your project, Bit throws this isolation error.
 To resolve this issue, open the file, and ensure that the `import` or `require` statement points to the correct file.
-If you encounter this issue, this indicates that there's a high probability that this is because an error within your project that affects your project's stability.

 ### Missing Links